Aid Opportunities & Info

 - Scholarships are awarded based upon the student’s cumulative high school record, including overall weighted GPA and strength of academic course selection.
 We recalculate GPA’s on a standard 4.0 grading scale, with added weight for honors and AP/IB courses.
 For transfer students, scholarships are awarded based upon the student’s cumulative GPA from all colleges attended, the quality of courses, and the number of college credits completed.

-- For Fall 2023 applicants, SAT and ACT scores are not required for scholarship consideration.
-Under review for 2024 and beyond.
+- SAT and ACT scores are not required for scholarship consideration.
 Test-optional applicants are given full consideration for scholarships.

 - We typically begin awarding at a weighted GPA of 2.75.
 The stronger the combination of academic records and other supporting credentials, the higher the scholarship.